glenv/AMS2-Better-Host/README.md

 You can also type cmd in the ingame chat to get a list of commands you can use to show stats.

-If you wish to tweak some of the default settings, please modify the newly created "better_host_config.json" file that is located on the server iunder the lua_config folder.
+If you wish to tweak some of the default settings, please modify the newly created "better_host_config.json" file that is located on the server under the lua_config folder.

 # Default Config